 Autorun Checker:

 There are numerous places that can hold programs that autorun at startup, its a hassle to check them manually.
-Run a autorun checker from time to time to check on all places and programs and disable the ones you won´t need.
+Run a autorun checker from time to time to check on all places and programs and disable the ones you won't need.
 Your system will probably boot faster if you disable some.

-I suggest Autoruns 8.4 from Sysinternals.
+I suggest you use Autoruns by Sysinternals.

 Process Checker:

-The reasoning behind this is pretty simple.
-A software firewall gives the user a false sense of security.
-If you look up bugtraq for example you see lots and lots of firewall vulnerabilities.
 Every software that runs on your system raises the danger of exploits and backdoors.
 Many trojans and worms already know ways to bypass firewall systems and use save routes (that means use programs that are safe to use for the firewall) to execute their malicious code.

 Another problem that occurs is that if a malicious tool is installed with admin rights it could alter firewall functions.
 You find a simple code on netfirms.com that does press the YES button of Zonealarm automatically.
 There are of course other more serious possibilities.